s4m77/DSAIT4205-Control-Dataset/README.md

 ### The Controlled Experiment: *Continuous Line* Dataset

-To investigate this, I designed a synthetic *toy problem* dataset called **"Continuous Line"**.
+To investigate this, I designed a synthetic *toy problem* dataset called **Continuous Line**.
 The dataset is purposefully simple: it consists of 224x224 pixel images, each containing a single white line on a black background.
 The line's position is randomized, and its orientation can be horizontal, vertical, or oblique (slanted at a random angle).

 ![Raw Images](raw_images.png)

-*Figure 1: Example images from the "Continuous Line" dataset, showing the three classes with randomized positions and angles.*
+*Figure 1: Example images from the Continuous Line dataset, showing the three classes with randomized positions and angles.*

 Why this design?
 It creates a scenario where the task of reconstruction can be solved in two different ways: